-The ADC08DJ3200 has an automatic SYSREF calibration feature to alleviate the often challenging setup and hold times associated with capturing SYSREF for giga-sample data converters.
+The ADC12DJ2700 has an automatic SYSREF calibration feature to alleviate the often challenging setup and hold times associated with capturing SYSREF for giga-sample data converters.
 Automatic SYSREF calibration uses the t{AD} adjust feature to shift the device clock to maximize the SYSREF setup and hold times or to align the sampling instance based on the SYSREF rising edge.

-The ADC08DJ3200 must have a proper device clock applied and be programmed for normal operation before starting the automatic SYSREF calibration.
+The ADC12DJ2700 must have a proper device clock applied and be programmed for normal operation before starting the automatic SYSREF calibration.
 When ready to initiate automatic SYSREF calibration, a continuous SYSREF signal must be applied.
 SYSREF must be a continuous (periodic) signal when using the automatic SYSREF calibration.
 Start the calibration process by setting SRC_EN high in the SYSREF calibration enable register after configuring the automatic SYSREF calibration using the SRC_CFG register.
-Upon setting SRC_EN high, the ADC08DJ3200 searches for the optimal t{AD} adjust setting until the device clock falling edge is internally aligned to the SYSREF calibration has finished.
+Upon setting SRC_EN high, the ADC12DJ2700 searches for the optimal t{AD} adjust setting until the device clock falling edge is internally aligned to the SYSREF rising edge.
+TAD_DONE in the SYSREF calibration status register can be monitored to ensure that the SYSREF calibration has finished.
 By aligning the device clock falling edge with the SYSREF rising edge, automatic SYSREF calibration maximizes the internal SYSREF setup and hold times relative to the device clock and also sets the sampling instant based on the SYSREF rising edge.
 After the automatic SYSREF calibration finishes, the rest of the startup procedure can be performed to finish bringing up the system.

-For multi-device synchronization, the SYSREF rising edge timing must be matched at all devices and therefore trace lengths must be matched from a common SYSREF source to each ADC08DJ3200.
+For multi-device synchronization, the SYSREF rising edge timing must be matched at all devices and therefore trace lengths must be matched from a common SYSREF source to each ADC12DJ2700.
 Any skew between the SYSREF rising edge at each device results in additional error in the sampling instance between devices, however repeatable deterministic latency from system startup to startup through each device must still be achieved.
 No other design requirements are needed in order to achieve multi-device synchronization as long as a proper elastic buffer release point is chosen in the JESD2048 receiver.

-Figure 64 provides a timing diagram of the SYSREF calibration procedure.
+Figure 66 provides a timing diagram of the SYSREF calibration procedure.
 The optimized setup and hold times are shown as $t{SU(OPT)}$ and $t{H(OPT)}$, respectively.
 Device clock and SYSREF are referred to as internal in this diagram because the phase of the internal signals are aligned within the device and not to the external (applied) phase of the device clock or SYSREF.

-Figure 64.
+Figure 66.
 SYSREF Calibration Timing Diagram